-While spectroscopic redshifts have now been measured for over one million galaxies, in recent years digital sky surveys have obtained multi-band imaging for over a hundred million galaxies.
-Deep, wide-area surveys planned for the next decade will increase the number of galaxies with multi-band photometry to a few billion.
-Over the last decade, substantial effort has gone into developing photometric redshift (photoz) techniques, which use multi-band photometry to estimate approximate galaxy redshifts (Connolly et al. 1995; Bolzonella et al. 2000; Benitez 2000; Collister & Lahav 2004; Wadadekar 2005).
-For many applications in extragalactic astronomy and cosmology, the precision achieved by photometric redshifts is sufficient, provided one can accurately characterize the uncertainties in the photoz estimates, i.e., the photo-z errors.
-A number of recent papers have considered the effects of photo-z errors on cosmological probes including baryon acoustic oscillation (Zhan & Knox 2006), weak lensing tomography (Huterer et al. 2006; Ma et al. 2006), supernovae (Huterer et al. 2004) and galaxy clusters (Huterer et al. 2004; Lima & Hu 2007).
+While spectroscopic redshifts have now been measured for over 1 million galaxies, in recent years digital sky surveys have obtained multiband imaging for over a 100 million galaxies.
+Deep, wide-area surveys planned for the next decade will increase the number of galaxies with multiband photometry to a few billion.
+Over the last decade, substantial effort has gone into developing photometric redshift (photo-z) techniques, which use multiband photometry to estimate approximate galaxy redshifts (Connolly et al. 1995; Bolzonella et al. 2000; Benitez 2000; Collister & Lahav 2004; Wadadekar 2005).
+For many applications in extragalactic astronomy and cosmology, the precision achieved by photometric redshifts is sufficient, provided one can accurately characterize the uncertainties in the photo-z estimates, i.e., the photo-z errors.
+A number of recent papers have considered the effects of photo-z errors on cosmological probes, including baryon acoustic oscillation (Zhan & Knox 2006), weak-lensing tomography (Huterer et al. 2006; Ma et al. 2006), supernovae (Huterer et al. 2004), and galaxy clusters (Huterer et al. 2004; Lima & Hu 2007).

 A number of methods have been proposed to characterize photometric redshift errors to date.
-They can be roughly divided into two categories: methods based on estimating statistical errors in template fitting, e.g., the χ^2 method and its Bayesian counterparts (Bolzonella et al. 2000; Benitez 2000); and methods that explicitly propagate errors in the input parameters, typically magnitudes or colors, through the photoz estimator (e.g., Brunner et al. 1999; Hsieh et al. 2005; Collister & Lahav 2004).
+They can be roughly divided into two categories, methods based on estimating statistical errors in template fitting, e.g., the χ^2 method and its Bayesian counterparts (Bolzonella et al. 2000; Benitez 2000), and methods that explicitly propagate errors in the input parameters, typically magnitudes or colors, through the photo-z estimator (e.g., Brunner et al. 1999; Hsieh et al. 2005; Collister & Lahav 2004).

-The error in a photometric redshift estimate $z{\rm phot}$ is simply the difference between the photo-z estimate and the true (hereafter, spectroscopic) redshift, $\Delta z = z{\rm phot} - z{\rm spec}$.
+The error in a photometric redshift estimate z{phot} is simply the difference between the photo-z estimate and the true (hereafter, spectroscopic) redshift, $\Delta z = z{phot} - z{spec}$.
 In practice, the errors for the vast majority of objects in a deep photometric sample are unknown, since the spectroscopic redshifts are not measured.
 Our goal is to devise an estimator of Δz that has desirable statistical properties, e.g., minimum bias and variance, based on whatever information is at hand.
-Given a photo-z estimate, an error estimator should give the range of redshifts over which the true redshift will be found at some confidence level.
+Given a photo-z estimate, an error estimate

+4 Center for Particle Astrophysics, Fermi National Accelerator Laboratory, Batavia, IL 60510. tor should give the range of redshifts over which the true redshift will be found at some confidence level.

 In most cases, spectroscopic redshifts are available for a small subset of the photometric sample.
 Such spectroscopic samples are often used as training sets for empirical or machine-based learning photo-z estimators.
 In this paper, we develop methods of photo-z error estimation that are based on the use of spectroscopic training sets to accurately characterize the error distribution.
-We show that training-set based error estimators outperform other commonly used methods when a representative training set is available and that they are competitive even when the training set is not fully representative of the photometric sample.
-In cases where the magnitude errors are not well determined, we show that the relative advantages of the new training-set based methods are further increased.
+We show that training-set based error estimators outperform other commonly used methods when a representative training set is available and that they are competitive, even when the training set is not fully representative of the photometric sample.
+In cases in which the magnitude errors are not well determined, we show that the relative advantages of the new training-set based methods are further increased.